Day 18: Docker Project for DevOps Engineers (Part-2)

 https://github.com/skay49/docker-compose.git

 And there you have it!
 You’ve created a simple multi-container application using Docker Compose.
-Feel free to explore more complex scenarios and customize your docker-compose.yml
+Feel free to explore more complex scenarios and customize your docker-compose.yml file based on your specific needs. 😊

 Thank you for reading😉.